-People hear news stories all the time about teen drivers and what a danger they are to the roads in Massachusetts.
+People hear news stories all the time about teen drivers and what a danger they are to the roads.
 But is all of this really true?
 Unfortunately, it is.
 Just take a look at statistics from the Centers for Disease Control and Prevention:

 - In 2016, 2,433 teenagers across the country between 16 to 19 were involved in fatal car accidents.
 Another 292,742 sought medical attention for injuries they sustained during a crash.
 Overall, six teenagers a day in this age group were killed due to car accidents.